DerekNonGeneric/openinf-wg-a-team/README.md

 ### Meetings

-We have a fortnightly meeting every other Tuesday at noon US Pacific Time.
+Every other Tuesday, we have a fortnightly meeting that lets out before noon U.S.
+Pacific Time.
 We typically discuss status, and new projects, have demonstrations of the latest tools & features, and sometimes even engage in bikeshedding.

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/OpenINF/GitHub-Markdown/HEAD/blockquotes/badge/light-theme/info.svg">
   <img alt="Info" src="https://raw.githubusercontent.com/OpenINF/GitHub-Markdown/HEAD/blockquotes/badge/dark-theme/info.svg">
 </picture><br />

-These regularly-scheduled A-Team team meetings are not networking events;
+These regularly scheduled A-Team team meetings are not networking events;
-however, we will occasionally host invited experts from the community to make presentations relevant to our objectives and likely revelant to other community members as well.
+however, we will occasionally host invited experts from the community to make presentations relevant to our objectives and likely relevant to other community members as well.

 All are welcome; please join us!